coderwall/coderwall-legacy/CONTRIBUTING.md

 You'll need to set up a test account with Stripe for local development until this dependency is refactored out of development/test.

-## Github configuration
+## GitHub configuration

-You will need a Github application configured for local development until this dependency is refactored out of development/test.
+You will need a GitHub application configured for local development until this dependency is refactored out of development/test.

 https://github.com/settings/applications/new